kubernetes-sigs/cluster-api/docs/book/src/reference/api/owner-references.md

 # Owner References

 Cluster API uses [Kubernetes owner references](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) to track relationships between objects.
 These references are used for Kubernetes garbage collection, which is also used for Cluster deletion in CAPI.
-They are also used places where the ownership hierarchy is important, for example when using `clusterctl move`.
+They are also used in places where the ownership hierarchy is important, for example when using `clusterctl move`.

 CAPI uses owner references in an opinionated way.
 The following guidelines should be considered: